pingcap/tidb-operator/en/deploy-on-aws-eks.md

 ## Deploy

-The default setup creates a new VPC and a `t2.micro` instance as the bastion machine, and an EKS cluster with following Amazon EC2 instances as worker nodes:

-* 3 m5.xlarge instances for PD
-* 3 c5d.4xlarge instances for TiKV
-* 2 c5.4xlarge instances for TiDB
-* 1 c5.2xlarge instance for monitor
+This section describes how to deploy EKS, TiDB operator, TiDB cluster and monitor.

+### Deploy EKS and TiDB Operator

-Use the following commands to set up the cluster.
+Use the following commands to deploy EKS and TiDB Operator.

 Get the code from Github: